 Roots: The Valiant is inspired by the SHIELD Helicarrier from Marvel comics.
 The Toclafane were originally designed as a substitute for the Daleks during a period where their appearance in the new series was in doubt.
+They are quite similar to the robots in the TV Comic strip The Gyros.
 The drumbeat is suspiciously similar to part of the Doctor Who theme tune.

 There are cameos from Sharon Osbourne, McFly, and Anne Widdecombe and references to the Daily Mirror.
 The Master watches Teletubbies and plays the song Voodoo Child.

 Goofs: The Doctor claims that Time Lords always know each other the moment they see each other.
 Which contradicts at least a dozen different stories where he's been fooled by the Master wearing a disguise.

 If Leo's in Brighton, then why is he walking along a cliff?

 The broadcast from the Valiant begins at 7:58.
 Less than one minute later, it's 8:00, when the Toclafane make first contact.
 And it takes four more minutes until the paradox machine activates at 8:02.
 [The machine takes a few minutes to warm up before its scheduled activation, and this process distorts the timeflow.]